twineworks/tweakflow/site/content/reference.md

 Evaluates to the remainder after a is divided by b.

-Each operand must be either a long or a double.
+Each operand must be either a long, double, or decimal.
 Any other types throw an error.

-If any operands are `nil`, the result is `nil`.
+  - If any operand is `nil`, the result is `nil`.
+  - If any operand is `NaN` the result is `NaN`.

-If both operands are longs, an integer remainder calculation is performed, and the result is a long. `b` cannot be zero in this case.
+  - If both operands are longs, an integer remainder calculation is performed, and the result is a long. `b` cannot be zero in this case.
 A division by zero throws an error.
+  - If both operands are decimals, a decimal remainder calculation is performed, and the result is a decimal. `b` cannot be zero in this case.
+A division by zero throws an error.

-If any operand is a double, the other operand is cast to double, and a floating point calculation is performed.
+  - If both operands are of type double, a floating point calculation is performed.
 The result is a double.
 The floating point calculation evaluates to `NaN` when dividing by zero.
+  - If the operands are of type long and double, the long operand is cast to double, and a floating point calculation is performed.
+The result is a double.
+The floating point calculation evaluates to `NaN` when dividing by zero.
+  - If one of the operands is of type decimal, the other operand is cast to decimal, a decimal remainder calculation is performed, and the result is a decimal. `b` cannot be zero in this case.
+A division by zero throws an error.

 The sign of the result depends on the sign of `a`.